Ishika411/Dice-Game/README.md

 # Dice-Game
-The Dice Game is a simple ReactJS app styled with CSS Modules.
-Players select a number (1–6) and roll a dice.
-If the result matches their selection, the score increases by that number.
-A reset button lets users restart the game anytime.
+The Dice Game is a fun and interactive web app built using ReactJS and styled with CSS Modules for modular, component-scoped design.
+Players select a number between 1 and 6, then roll a virtual dice.
+If the rolled number matches the selected number, the score increases by that value.
+A reset button allows players to restart the game at any time.
+The app uses React's state management to handle user input, dice rolls, and score updates dynamically.